 The Rutgers University History Department at New Brunswick provides outstanding academic opportunities for advanced study leading to the M.A. and Ph.D. degrees.
 These programs are driven by a distinguished faculty of over sixty historians whose interests and courses cover almost every period and area of study.
-The department is particularly noted for its strengths both in traditional regional specialties (the histories of the U.S., Europe, Latin America, for example) and in thematic, transnational and comparative fields, including the history of Atlantic cultures and the African diaspora; women's and gender history; social and cultural-intellectual history; African-American history; comparative and global history; and the history of science, technology, environment, and health.
-In recent years, we have built on these strengths while expanding our geographic scope to include East Asia and Africa.
+The department is particularly noted for its strengths both in traditional regional specialties (the histories of the U.S., Europe, Latin America, Africa, Asia and the Middle East) and in thematic, transnational and comparative fields, including the history of Atlantic cultures and the African diaspora; women's and gender history; social and cultural-intellectual history; African-American history; comparative and global history; and the history of science, technology, environment, and health; and Global Asias.
 Recent surveys of history graduate programs by U.S. News and World Report have consistently ranked our programs in women's and gender history, Modern U.S. history, and African-American history as among the very finest in the nation.

 The key objective of the doctoral degree program in History at Rutgers—New Brunswick is to impart rigorous training for innovative research, publication in professional forums, and teaching at the college level.
 The program is designed for full-time students who ideally will complete the cycle of course work, qualifying examinations, and doctoral dissertation in five years of uninterrupted study.
 To facilitate this timetable, the department admits annually a select number of full-time students with typical packages of five years of financial support.
 The department will also consider applications from students wishing to study on a part-time basis.
 A limited number of students may be admitted without fellowship support; depending on their performance, they may become eligible for financial aid in subsequent years.